asifnawazminhas/asifnawazminhas/README.md

 ## Hey! 👋 My name is Asif.
 I am a passionate penetration tester exploring red-team techniques, learning offensive methods, pivoting and post-exploit workflows.
 In my free time I contribute to the community, report vulnerabilities through responsible disclosure, and publish CVEs for confirmed issues.
+I’m also experimenting with how AI can be applied in the offensive security niche, exploring ways to combine AI with red-teaming and vulnerability research.

 ### Glad to see you here! &nbsp;
 <a href="https://github.com/asifnawazminhas/asifnawazminhas" target="_blank">